yarasaa/Clippy/README.md

 - **Tools Menu:** Generate test data (UUID, Lorem Ipsum) or delete all items in the active tab from a single menu.
 - **Detailed Text Statistics:** View live character, word, and line counts in the detail screen for any text item.

-### 🛠️ Smart Tools & Developer Features

-- **Diff Viewer:** Compare two selected text items side-by-side with character-level highlighting of differences.
-- **JSON Viewer:** Automatically detects copied JSON text and displays it in a hierarchical tree structure in the detail view.
-You can edit, validate, and copy keys/values/paths from this view.
-- **Calendar Event Detection:** When you copy text like "Meeting tomorrow at 2 PM," Clippy detects it and offers to add it to your calendar with one click.
-- **Encryption:** Encrypt sensitive data with a single click from the context menu.
-The content of encrypted items remains hidden until you decrypt them.

 ### ⚙️ Customization and Settings

 - **Interface Customization:** Adjust the main window's width and height.
 Choose your preferred theme (Light, Dark, or System Default) for a personalized look across the entire app.